Broken English (album): Release and promotion

 The deluxe reissue was conceived and compiled by Andrew Batt.
 It was released in January 2013 in a cardboard sleeve and features the original album remastered by Jared Hawkes, with the first disc consisting only of the original album along with a 12-minute music video directed by Derek Jarman.
 The film was designed to be shown in theaters and had never been released for home video before.

 The second disc features the original mix of the album, which in some cases sounds significantly different and, in the case of "Why'd Ya Do It", runs nearly two minutes longer than the album version.
 Supplemented by single edits, 7, 12-inch remixes and Faithfull's re-recorded version of "Sister Morphine", which had previously appeared on a 12-inch release, the second disc with the original mix was Faithfull's preferred mix of the album.
 The original mix received its release for the first time as part of this reissue.

 The spoken-word track "The Letter" (not to be confused with the song recorded by The Box Tops, and Joe Cocker) which has Faithfull recite the 'It Was Not My Fault' letter from the French novel Les Liaisons dangereuses, was not included.
 Although the track did appear in some countries on the B-side of the 1982 Island anniversary 12-inch remix/re-issue of Broken English, it was left off the deluxe edition because it was recorded as the introduction of an extended video for "Intrigue" from her next album Dangerous Acquaintances, the title of which was the literal translation of Les Liaisons dangereuses.

 The 24-page booklet includes numerous photos from the cover session by Dennis Morris, and examples of the various sleeves and album cover variations that appeared in different countries.

 Faithfull notoriously performed the title track and "Guilt" on Saturday Night Live in February 1980 where her voice cracked and she seemingly strained to even vocalize at times.
 This performance, which some have called one of the worst on the live show, has been attributed to everything from her continuing drug use to her nervousness due to her former lover Mick Jagger making contact with her right before the performance.
-The show was hosted by Chevy Chase.